 Mapserver - A Google-Maps-like Interface to your Data¶

-The mapserver is a new, experimental feature.
+The mapserver is an experimental feature.
 It’s based on Leaflet, a library written to create zoomable, map-tile interfaces.
 (Similar to Google Maps.) yt provides everything you need to start up a web server that will interactively re-pixelize an adaptive image.
 This means you can explore your datasets in a fully pan-n-zoom interface.

 To start up the mapserver, you can use the command yt (see